dastultz/micropython-kabuki/README.md

         led.intensity(intensity)
 ```

-I'm not the greatest Python programmer, it might be possible to accomplish the goal with fewer lines, but this should suffice to illustrate the benefits of a declarative style.
+I imagine there are some sharp Python programmers out there that can accomplish the goal with fewer lines, but this should suffice to illustrate the benefits of a declarative style.
 You probably don't find the above particularly difficult to read but if you are familiar with the phrase "cyclomatic complexity" you'll appreciate what Kabuki can do for you.
 Here's the same behavior coded with Kabuki:

 First the imports: